Time for something a little different: our first Persona Marathon entry!

 A problem with wandering the halls at this point in the game is that almost every conversation with your current party-members includes at least one of them telling you to go on to the hospital.
 I understand the need to remind the player what they were doing, but I generally want that sort of thing on request.
 As it stands, your trio of so-called friends essentially nag you every step of the way and eventually start to get angry at you for ignoring them!
 What an awful implementation of what should have been a good idea!

 Just outside the front gates, we ran into Nanjo’s butler, and older fellow by the name of Yamaoka.
-He seemed thrilled to see “young master Kei” with friends, which was apparently an irregular sight for Nanjo, and Nanjo spelled out his personality by telling the nice old man to hit the road.
+He seemed thrilled to see “young master Kei” with friends, which was apparently an irregular sight for Nanjo.
+Nanjo spelled out his personality by telling the nice old man to hit the road.
 Delightful, Nanjo.
 I can tell you’re going to be a lot of fun.

 The map in the remake is mechanically inspired by the original world map of SMT1 (and its derivatives).
 It’s not as involved as a traditional RPG world map, but is very crisp and sensible.
 You get a wide zoom of the area, your party is represented by a cursor, and you can navigate the major roads on your way to multiple destinations.
 Later in the game, random encounters can hit you as you move your cursor about the map screen, but right now the town was safe, and the only unnatural thing about it were the artificial “walls” preventing you from leaving the area.

 In the original Revelations: Persona, the map was absolute garbage.
 When I first came across it while checking a video walkthrough for one detail or another, I had to nudge Kyle away from the game just so we could gape at the disaster.
 Atlus, like so many other companies at the time, was not ready for the advent of 3D gaming.
-While I don’t have any hands-on experience with this mode, a simple glance will show that it’s ugly, narrow and s-l-o-w.
+While I don’t have any hands-on experience with this mode, a simple glance at YouTube will show that it’s ugly, narrow and s-l-o-w.
 My pity to everyone who had to put up with it back in the day.

 Most of the sites on the map led to single conversations or cutscenes, like at people’s homes.
 Here we met a snooty rich woman, some of the casts’ family members, that sort of thing.
 I should also mention the Mikage Ruins found at the north end of town – I imagine that’s a little unusual in your average metropolis – but other than that, things were fairly tame and urban.
 Despite the sheer number of scenes available for the explorer, very few of them actually provided gameplay hints, probably because nothing malefic was going on as of yet.
-As you’re going to see, Persona 1’s premise actually implies that most of the games’ dungeons outright don’t exist at the start of the game, so it would be pretty hard to give hints about anything but the SEBEC company at this point.
+As you’re going to see, Persona 1’s premise implies that most of the games’ dungeons outright don’t exist at the start of the game, so it would be pretty hard to give hints about anything paranormal at this point!
 While this does take the steam out of this brief segment (less than five minutes on the PSP, god knows how much time on the PSX), I feel like the game’s internal logic does justify itself here in P1, but just barely.
-This kind of empty start would look like a great, gaping flaw on any other product.
+This kind of empty game world would look like a great, gaping flaw on any other product.

 But there was one thing we had to do while we were out here: keep tracking down Reiji Kido.
 One of the first steps actually starts in a casino, after which you have to bust into an abandoned factory to confront Reiji again.
 Then, perhaps the hardest step in the process: you have to track down Reiji’s mother and answer two of her yes and no questions correctly, or face instant failure (with no way of knowing you’ve failed!).
 What a delight!